chrisdew/jsonspace/README.md

 The goal is to provide an open source, performant, geographically distributed and failure tolerant message switch.

-A first concrete implementation will be a [pub/sub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) messaging system,  This will allowing low-latency intra-continental messaging, while ensuring timely global delivery.
+A first concrete implementation will be a [pub/sub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) messaging system.
+This will allow extremely low-latency intra-continental messaging, while ensuring timely global delivery.

 Concept